 What Is a Morton's Neuroma?

-Morton's neuroma most frequently develops between the third and fourth toes.
+Morton's neuroma most frequently develops between the second/third and third/fourth toes.
 It often occurs in response to irritation, trauma, or excessive pressure, and is more common in women.

 Morton's neuroma may feel like walking on a stone or marble.
 You may have burning pain in the ball of your foot that radiates into the toes.
 The pain can worsen with activity or wearing shoes, especially shoes that fit tightly around your toes.
 You may also experience numbness or a "clicking" feeling in the toes.

 Runners may feel pain as they push off.
 High heeled and narrow toe box shoes also can aggravate the condition.

 During the examination, your foot and ankle orthopaedic surgeon will feel for a mass or a "click" between the metatarsal bones.
 They will squeeze the spaces between the toes to try to recreate the pain.
 Range of motion tests are used to rule out arthritis or joint inflammation.
-X-rays can help rule out a stress fracture or arthritis.
+Radiographs can help rule out a stress fracture or arthritis.